Rohitswami16/JDBC-CRUD-System/README.md

 Enhance the GUI with modern UI frameworks like JavaFX.
 Support for exporting employee data to Excel or PDF.
 📜 License
 This project is open-source and available under the MIT License.
 Feel free to contribute to this project by submitting issues or pull requests!

 📧 Contact
 For any questions or issues, please contact:

-🔗 LinkedIn: LinkedIn
+🔗 LinkedIn
-🐙 GitHub: Rohitswami16
+🐙 GitHub